davittatenkohayrapetyan/spring-ai-poc/EXAMPLES.md

 ### Slow Responses

-Claude AI responses may take a few seconds.
+Local model responses may take a few seconds, especially on the first request while the model loads into memory.
 For better UX:
 - Show a loading indicator
 - Set appropriate timeouts (30-60 seconds)
 - Implement retry logic for transient failures